 Better air space coverage is a achieved through crowd-sourced distributed networks of ADS-B receivers to track air traffic and report it to a number of websites such as Flight Aware and Flightradar 24.
 Both Flight Aware and Flightradar 24 offer a free subscription plan for individuals who feed ADS-B data to their system using either a commercial or home-brewed receiver.

 Both the Flight Aware and Flightradar 24 websites have instructions on how to build Raspberry PI based hub to stream data to their respective data system.
-While an RTL-SDR USB dongle will receive the ADS-B signal, purchasing an ADS-B USB dongle will provide very high sensitivity and greater range.
-These dongles are inexpensive and can be purchased with a 1090 MHz filter built in.
+While an RTL-SDR USB dongle will receive the ADS-B signal, purchasing an ADS-B USB (with with built in 1090 MHz filter) dongle will provide very high sensitivity and greater range.